wicknix/InterWebSnow/README.md

 trademarks and brands contained herein remain the property of their respective owners.
 For more details, please see the notifications in the respective directories.

-### Foundation and maintainership

-This repository has been founded and is maintained by Moonchild (M.C.
-Straver).
-If you fork this repository to perform your own work on it, please consider offering improvement patches upstream to its origin to mutually improve the platform and build a future for XUL.